makaimann/tacas2020-exps/README.md

 time ./run.py shift_register --width 16 --depth 16 --por
 ```

+# Artifact

+The artifact_files directory includes a python virtual environment and copies of
+all the necessary libraries for running the examples in the TACAS provided
+virtual machine without any internet access.

 # Logs
 The log files from our experimental runs are provided in `opensource-results.tar.gz`.